 You may soon add feigning eye contact to the list of ways that augmented reality is improving our lives.

 In beta versions of iOS 13, FaceTime contained a new feature called "Attention Correction," which corrects the user's eye gaze to appear as though they are maintaining eye contact with parties on the other end of the video call.
-However, in the stable release of iOS 13, as well as iOS 13.1, the new FaceTime feature is missing.
-We're hoping it makes it back in a future update.
+However, in the stable release of iOS 13, as well as subsequent iOS 13 updates, the new FaceTime feature was missing.
+Apple finally brought it back in the stable iOS 14 version.

 Evidently, the secret sauce to the magic trick was none other than Apple's native augmented reality toolkit, ARKit.
 According to Dave Schukin, co-founder of Observant AI, the new Attention Correction feature used ARKit's face-tracking abilities and the iPhone's TrueDepth camera depth-sensing powers to virtually modify the user's eye position.